 A. Adult leaders supervising a swimming activity must have completed Safe Swim Defense training within the previous two years.
 Adult leaders supervising activities afloat must also have completed Safety Afloat training within the previous two years.
 CPR training is advised.

-Q. Are Cub Scout units allowed to conduct boating activities such as canoeing, fishing, sailing, and whitewater?
+Q. Are Cub Scout units allowed to conduct boating activities?

 Q. Are online-only CPR courses accepted by the BSA?